themaplelab/swan/readme.md

 ./gradlew run --args="YOUR_SWIFT_FILE"
 ```

+## Contributing
+Please see the (page)[https://github.com/themaplelab/swan/wiki/Contributing] on contributing.

 --------------------

 **You should expect exceptions on this branch as it is WIP and not fully functional.**